plausible/website/_articles/plausible-the-more-accurate-alternative-to-google-analytics.md

 The IP address itself is discarded to make sure we don't store any personal data.
 We never store IP addresses in our database, logs or anywhere on disk at all.

-## Uncovering Direct traffic
+## Misclassified Direct traffic

 Another challenge with analytics is accurately identifying traffic sources.
 In Google Analytics, traffic from mobile apps, like Gmail, Slack, Telegram, etc., is often misclassified as "direct," leaving you with unclear data.

 **How do we tackle this at Plausible?** Our algorithms recognize traffic from Android apps and categorize it under "android-app" in the "Top Sources" report.
 This can help recover up to 10% of previously unrecognized traffic for sites with large mobile audiences.

-## Excluding traffic recording by IP, countries, pages
+## Complex traffic exclusion settings

 In GA, it’s possible to exclude internal traffic from polluting your analytics by excluding the IP addresses.
 If you wanted to exclude a country’s traffic from being recorded in GA4, there's no setting available and the workarounds are: